GokayPlus/kuronekoai/README.md

 ```bash
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```
-If you don't have a NVIDIA GPU, Kuroneko will still work using CPU — just slower.
+If you don't have a GPU, Kuroneko will still work using CPU — just slower.
 ---

 ## 🚀 Running